apache/geode-native/examples/dotnet/authinitialize/README.md

-# AuthInitialize Example
+# authinitialize example
-This example shows how to create and register a custom `IAuthIntialize` authentication handler on the client that authenticates against a server that was started with the corresponding authenticator.
+This example shows how to create and register a custom `IAuthInitialize` authentication handler on the client that authenticates against a server that was started with the corresponding authenticator.

 ## Prerequisites